 Heritage Ottawa has spent years advocating against "demolition-by-neglect", a major issue in the preservation of heritage properties.
-The City of Ottawa passed a Property Standards By-Law in 2013 which includes specific protection for heritage properties suffering neglect.
+In 2016 the City of Ottawa updated the Property Standards By-Law to include specific protection for heritage properties suffering neglect.
 Heritage Ottawa will continue to advocate for the enforcement of this By-Law.

 Heritage Ottawa Opposes Demolition by Neglect of Somerset House | June 30, 2016